The Grid Cuts Your Power Deliberately on the Hottest Day of the Year. To Save Itself.

 Margaret’s insulin was in a refrigerator that stopped cooling on day one.
 By day two, her insulin was compromised.
 She was rationing injections by day three.
 A neighbor with a working vehicle — power and heat in their home because they had a whole-home standby generator — drove her to an emergency medical station on day three.
 Margaret survived.
 At least 246 Texans did not.
 The majority of the dead were elderly.

-✅ Margaret’s neighbor with the generator: Had heat and power throughout the four-day event.
+Rolling blackouts are meant to rotate — thirty to ninety minutes and your turn is over.
+They only rotate while there is enough supply left to hand round; when there is not, the rotation stops and your street is simply the one that is off.✅ Margaret’s neighbor with the generator: Had heat and power throughout the four-day event.
 Refrigerator running.
 Insulin cold.
 Drove Margaret to medical care.
 Checked on five other neighbors.
 When asked afterward about the generator, she said: “I bought it after Harvey in 2017.
 I thought it was for hurricanes.
 I didn’t know it would save someone’s life during a rolling blackout in February.”

 4.5M